Ant Attack

-Ant Attack is a ZX Spectrum computer game by Sandy White, published by Quicksilva in 1983.
-It was converted to the Commodore 64 in 1984.
+Ant Attack is an action video game developed by Sandy White for the ZX Spectrum and published by Quicksilva in 1983.
+A Commodore 64 version was released in 1984.

-While Zaxxon and Q*bert previously used isometric projection, Ant Attack added an extra degree of freedom (ability to go up and down instead of just north, south, east and west), and it may be the first isometric game for personal computers.
+While Zaxxon and Q*bert previously used isometric projection, Ant Attack added an extra degree of freedom (ability to go up and down instead of just north, south, east and west), and it may be the first isometric game for PCs.
 The same type of isometric projection was used in Sandy White's later Zombie Zombie.
 It was also one of the first games to allow players to choose their gender.

 Gameplay

-The player chooses whether to control the character of "Girl" or "Boy", who then enters the walled city of Antescher to rescue the other, who has been captured and tied up somewhere in the city.
+The player chooses whether to control the character of "Girl" or "Boy", who then enters the walled city of Antescher to rescue the other, who has been captured and immobilised somewhere in the city.

 The city is inhabited by giant ants which chase and attempt to bite the player.
-The player can defend themselves by throwing grenades at the ants; however, these can also harm the humans.
+The player can defend themselves by throwing grenades at the ants, but these can also harm the humans.
 Once the hostage is rescued, the two must escape the city.
 The game then starts again with the hostage located in a different, harder-to-reach part of the city.